devtut/generate/docs/algorithm/integer-partition-algorithm.md

 ---
-metaTitle: "Algorithm - Integer Partition Algorithm"
+title: "Algorithm - Integer Partition Algorithm"
 description: "Basic Information of Integer Partition Algorithm, Implementation of Interger Partition Algorithm in C#"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Integer Partition Algorithm

 ## Basic Information of Integer Partition Algorithm

 The [partition of an integer](https://en.wikipedia.org/wiki/Partition_(number_theory)) is a way of writing it as a sum of positive integers.
 For example, the partitions of the number 5 are: